Milkdown/milkdown/packages/plugin-slash/README.md

         config: (ctx) => {
             // Define a status builder
             return ({ isTopLevel, content, parentNode }) => {
-                // You can only enable
-                if (!isTopLevel) return null;
+                // You can only show something at root level if (!isTopLevel) return null;

                 // Empty content ?
 Set your custom empty placeholder !